tahrijouteyamer/happyflight/README.md

 2. Navigate to the project folder and open the `index.html` file in your browser.

 That's all you need to get started!
+Note that the full code will be added in the future.

 ## Usage